 As soon as the DOL approves the PERM, the employer can file an I-140 petition with U.S. Citizenship and Immigration Services (USICS).
 This petition must includes the original approved PERM application (which the employer and the foreign worker must sign), evidence of the employer’s ability to pay the foreign worker’s salary, and documents confirming that the foreign worker is qualified for the position, such as a copy of the worker’s educational degrees.
 (Note that a PERM is only valid for a certain period of time and the I-140 must be filed within this validity period or the PERM will expire and the employer must start over again).

 Just like the DOL, USCIS posts time frames to let the public know approximately how long it usually takes to adjudicate an I-140 petition.
-As of early 2020, USCIS was taking between four and seven and a half months to make I-140 decisions.
-However, history has shown that it can take USCIS much longer to process petitions.
+As of early 2021, USCIS was taking between five and 20 months to make I-140 decisions.
+Long waits like this are not uncommon, though the COVID-19 pandemic has made it worse.

 Notably, there is an expediting option available for I-140s.
 The employer can pay an extra fee and request premium processing, meaning USCIS will adjudicate the I-140 within 15 business days.